Mageluer/computational_physics_N2014301040052/exercise_11/README.md

-# Chaos in the Driven Nonlinear Pendulum
+# Chaotic Tumbling of Hyperion

 ## Abstract
-With **Euler-Cromer Method** and **bisection method**, it is easy to achieve a better solution to the driven nonlinear pendulum problem.
+With **Euler-Cromer Method** and **bisection method**, it is easy to achieve a better solution to the *Chaotic Tumbling of Hyperion* problem.
 And it is of great interest to study the **deterministic chaos**.
 In this exercise, I construct the Poincaré section and estimate the Lyapunov exponents.

 ## Background